-The black and white photo at the top of the review is by the great Mick Rock.
+The black and white photo of Bowie and Ronson in the review is by the great Mick Rock.

 This was an original US radio broadcast made available, eventually, for "official" release and exceptionally good it is too.
 Yes there is a rough and ready rawness to the sound quality, but that but adds to the appeal.
 It still sounds pretty good anyway - big, full and powerful, with well-highlighted bass and good stereo separation.
 Personally, I slightly prefer this recording from the Spiders era Bowie than the legendary "final gig" (see below), although I admittedly vacillate between the two.

 Hang On To Yourself begins with a visceral, punky energy and a storming Ziggy Stardust continues in the same vein.
 Mick Ronson is on fire.
 Changes is clunkily rocking and vibrant, with Bowie on great vocal form.
 His voice is crystal clear at the beginning of The Supermen and when the "heavy" bit kicks in you can feel the power literally shaking your speakers, as if you were there.

 Life On Mars? suffers a little from hiss in the quiet passages, but no real matter, it is still an evocative performance.
 There is something beautifully energetic and raw about this show.